 This page will help you configure the mappings to allow Connector for Salesforce & Jira to assign a different user to a created issue.

-- Choose your desired Connection, then click Mapping.
+- Choose your desired Bindings, then click Mapping.

 - On the Mapping Configuration screen, choose the Issue Type you would like to configure.